akmur/alex-11ty/posts/2023-07-19-mastodon-web-clients.md

 It doesn’t revolutionize Mastodon, but it gives it a fresh clean look and keeps all Mastodon features like editing posts.
 It’s been growing on me lately, so I find myself using it more and more especially on desktop, since it has exceptional font size handling and many well-being settings.

-On mobile on the other hand, I don't use it simply because it doesn't have a direct link to my local instance in the navbar, so I need to click on the dots and select the local timeline.
+On mobile on the other hand, I don't use it just because it doesn't have a direct link to my local instance in the navbar, so I need to click on the dots and select the local timeline, for some reason the extra click turns me off.

 <img title="Elk Mobile" alt="Elk Mobile" src="/img/elk-mobile.jpeg" style="width: 300px; max-width: 100%; margin: 0 auto;">